 The London Underground Trains also move incredibly fast.
 Much faster than the New York City subways.
-At times, the London Underground Trains were going so fast that the speed caused this incredible high deafening sound that was so piercing it made you dizzy.
-As in any city, the high pitched sounds did not seem to bother the locals who were used to it, but the tourist were extremely taken back by it.
+At times, the London Underground Trains were going so fast that the speed caused an incredibly high deafening sound that was so piercing it made you dizzy.
+As in any city, the high-pitched sounds did not seem to bother the locals who were used to it, but the tourists were extremely taken aback by it.

-The London Underground Tube is deep deep underground at many points in the city.
-There are some stations that you will travel down three very lengthy escalators until you get down to the train platform.
-While traveling down the escalator, make sure to stay to your right or you will be yelled at by a very fast moving traveler who will only probably wind up standing right next to you on the train anyway.
+The London Underground Tube is deep underground at many points in the city.
+There are some stations where you will travel down three very lengthy escalators until you get down to the train platform.
+While traveling down the escalator, make sure to stay to your right or you will be yelled at by a very fast-moving traveler who will only probably wind up standing right next to you on the train anyway.

-If your in London and your searching for the train system, Londoners call it either the Underground or the tube.
+If you’re in London and you are searching for the train system, Londoners call it either the Underground or the Tube.
 They do not call it the subways.
 I learned that quickly.

 The London Underground Tube lines are not numbered.
-They are labeled with words like the Victoria Line, Jubilee Line, Circle Line and so one.
+They are labeled with words like the Victoria Line, Jubilee Line, Circle Line, and so on.
 While the system covers all of the city of London, there will be many times when you have to transfer trains.
 The public announcement system on the train is clear and will tell you at each station which lines transfer.
 Every train car also has clear detailed maps of the train stops and the lines that can be transferred to at each stop.
-It is a very well organized system.
+It is a very well-organized system.